 \subsection{Approach and Contribution}

-In order to coexist large-scale processing in batch transaction and relatively short intermittent and continuous transaction online, we propose to naturally integrate a protocol for the former and one for the latter.
-We call this hybrid protocol as Shirakami and it has Shirakami concurrency control protocol for long transaction (S-LTX) and Shirakami optimistic concurrency control for short transactions (S-OCC) respectively.
+To enable large batch transactions and relatively short, intermittent, and continuous online transactions to coexist, we propose integrating separate protocols for each.
+We refer to this hybrid protocol as the Shirakami protocol.
+It has a protocol for long transactions, Shirakami-LTX (S-LTX), and a protocol for short transactions, Shirakami-OCC (S-OCC).

-S-LTX can handle long transactions such as BoM~\cite{Nemoto22oze}.
-The scheduling space of many modern protocols is conflict serializability (CSR), while in this paper we use a larger space than the one generated by the multiversion timestamp ordering (MVTO) concurrency control protocol.
-In fact, decisions of serializability based on CSR contain huge amount of false positives, while MVSR has no false positives at all.
-To our knowledge, only theoretical multi-version sequential graph methods~\cite{weikum2001transactional} and Oze~\cite{Nemoto22oze}, use this wide space which is larger than the space generated by MVTO, and our proposal is the first production-level implementation of the space in the world.
+S-LTX can handle long transactions such as BoM~\cite{oze-vldb}.
+The scheduling space of many modern protocols is conflict serializability (CSR); in this paper, we use a larger space than the one generated by the multi-version timestamp ordering (MVTO) concurrency control protocol.
+Decisions of serializability based on CSR contain a huge number of false positives, while multi-version view serializability (MVSR) has no false positives.
+To our knowledge, only theoretical multiversion serial graph methods~\cite{weikum2001transactional} and Oze~\cite{oze-vldb} use this wide space, which is larger than the space generated by MVTO, and our proposal is the first production-level implementation of this space.

-S-LTX well performs for long transaction by enjoying the large scheduling space, but it does not exhibit the efficiency for short transaction that modern CSR-based protocols perform.
-To overcome this weakness of S-LTX, we introduce another protocol S-OCC, an efficient protocol for short-term transactions such as YCSB or TPC-C. S-OCC is a protocol that applies an optimistic technique like Silo with modifications to allow coexistence with S-LTX.
+S-LTX performs well for long transactions by utilizing the large scheduling space, but it does not exhibit the same efficiency for short transactions as modern CSR-based protocols.
+To overcome this weakness of S-LTX, we introduce another protocol, S-OCC, an efficient protocol for short-term transactions such as YCSB or TPC-C. S-OCC applies an optimistic technique like Silo with modifications that allow co-existence with S-LTX.

-By introducing an intermediate method between deterministic and non-deterministic, it is possible to support SQL with subqueries that can be realized with non-deterministic while still enjoying the benefits of deterministic.
-The system achieves a mechanism that can support SQL with subqueries.
-We continue to monitor the workload of the system and apply optimistic techniques such as S-OCC when short-term transactions are the main concern, and apply optimistic techniques such as S-OCC when long-term transactions are the main concern.

 S-LTX and S-OCC can run concurrently.
 Therefore, we can apply S-OCC for short transactions and S-LTX for batch transactions concurrently and efficiently.
-Our scheme allows for efficient transactions in any workload.
+Our scheme enables efficient transactions across any workload.
+We first evaluated Tsurugi, and it was 5.0$\times$ and at least 7.9$\times$ faster than PostgreSQL in the Bill of Materials Benchmark~\cite{oze-vldb} and the Phone Billing Benchmark, respectively.
+We also evaluated the performance of S-LTX compared to S-OCC with an experiment based on YCSB with long transactions.
+The experimental results with Shirakami demonstrated that S-LTX exhibited 680$\times$ higher throughput than S-OCC.
+The whole Tsurugi system, including Shirakami, is available online~\cite{tsurugi_git}.